Montana Tech professor touts website that helps drivers find safest route

 “Get the information to people in a consistent fashion so that they can make smart decisions about their travel,” said Galarus.

-The website takes information and webcam photos from transportation departments in most of the western United States and provides it to viewers in a timely and reliable manner.
+The website takes information and webcam photos from transportation departments in most of the western United States and provides them to viewers in a timely and reliable manner.

-While the site is often used during the winter, Galarus said it’s also helpful during the wildfire season.
+While the site is often used in wintertime, Galarus said it’s also helpful during the wildfire season.

 So if you know you’re going to be traveling over the pass at Elk Park this Christmas, you can go on that website and see the current weather conditions and what they will be over the next few days.

-“We want people to still think it through, know what’s going to happen and make key decisions: go or don’t go, that this route virsus another route,” he said.
+“We want people to still think it through, know what’s going to happen, and make key decisions: go or don’t go, take this route versus another route,” he said.

 The website can be accessed at oss.weathershare.org.